-Our patient is a 56 year-old right hand dominant male with a history of obesity, type II diabetes, hypertension, hyperlipidemia, heart failure, and progressive renal failure.
+Our patient is a 56-year-old right-hand dominant male with a history of obesity, type II diabetes, hypertension, hyperlipidemia, heart failure, and progressive renal failure.
 He has had no previous surgeries.
 Notable medications include aspirin, atorvastatin, isosorbide mononitrate, metoprolol succinate, and furosemide.
-Family history is notable for a sister with type II diabetes induced ESRD requiring renal transplantation.
+Family history is notable for a sister with type II diabetes induced end-stage renal disease (ESRD) requiring renal transplantation.
 Our patient is retired, a social drinker, and a previous five pack-year smoker who quit 17 years prior.

 Physical manifestations of chronic kidney disease (CKD) are often protean and may not appear until very late in the course of the disease.
 A comprehensive physical exam is important to assess suitability for surgery.